 Failure to file GST returns within a given time.

-Failure to commence business in 6 months of registration.
+Failure to commence business within 6 months of registration.

 Fraud or misstatement to get GST registration.